vinnyroca/3D_Software/docs/2_ModellingEssentials.md

 ]
 ```

 > `THOUGHT`: Think back to the earlier image of the VW Bug being digitized.
-They entered in all of these X,Y,Z coordinates manually.
+They entered all of these X,Y,Z coordinates manually.

 Here, our vertices are defined by X,Y,Z coordinates, and our faces are defined by grouping together those different vertices.